sawaloneman/subliminal_audio/README.md

 ### Streamlit application

 Launch the Streamlit interface to experiment with the generator in your browser.
-The app provides two tabs: a fully manual workflow and an AI-assisted experience that uses OpenAI to suggest affirmations and metadata.
+The app provides three tabs: a fully manual workflow, an AI-assisted experience that uses OpenAI to suggest affirmations and metadata, and a diagnostics surface that can benchmark the audio pipeline.
 The manual tab does not require any API keys.
 Both modes now expose the recursive auto-layering controls so you can stack subtly different ambience beds without leaving the UI.
 New center technique, subconscious hack, conscious hack, and mind override sliders let you fine-tune how aggressively the mix targets the